MySQL - Installation

 MySQL-client − MySQL client programs, which make it possible to connect to and interact with the server.

 MySQL-devel − Libraries and header files that come in handy when compiling other programs that use MySQL.

 MySQL-shared − Shared libraries for the MySQL client.

 MySQL-bench − Benchmark and performance testing tools for the MySQL database server.

-The MySQL RPMs listed here are all built on a SuSE Linux system, but they'll usually work on other Linux variants with no difficulty.
+The MySQL RPMs listed here are all built on a SuSE Linux system, but they will usually work on other Linux variants with no difficulty.

 Install the MySQL database server by executing the following command.
 Remember to replace the filename in italics with the file name of your RPM.